Back up Azure unmanaged VM disks with incremental snapshots

 In this section, we describe a scenario that involves a custom backup strategy for virtual machine disks using snapshots.

 Consider a DS-series Azure VM with a premium storage P30 disk attached.
 The P30 disk called mypremiumdisk is stored in a premium storage account called mypremiumaccount.
 A standard storage account called mybackupstdaccount is used for storing the backup of mypremiumdisk.
 We would like to keep a snapshot of mypremiumdisk every 12 hours.

 To learn about creating storage account and disks, refer to About Azure storage accounts.

 To learn about backing up Azure VMs, refer to Plan Azure VM backups.

 Steps to maintain backups of a disk using incremental snapshots

-The steps described below will take snapshots of mypremiumdisk and maintain the backups in mybackupstdaccount.
-The backup will be a standard page blob called mybackupstdpageblob.
-The backup page blob will always reflect the same state as the last snapshot of mypremiumdisk.
+The following steps describe how to take snapshots of mypremiumdisk and maintain the backups in mybackupstdaccount.
+The backup is a standard page blob called mybackupstdpageblob.
+The backup page blob always reflects the same state as the last snapshot of mypremiumdisk.

-- First, create the backup page blob for your premium storage disk.
-To do this, take a snapshot of mypremiumdisk called mypremiumdisk_ss1.
+- Create the backup page blob for your premium storage disk, by taking a snapshot of mypremiumdisk called mypremiumdisk_ss1.